Road Ban Order: 03 - 2020

-Roads bans protect the safety and integrity of our roads.
+Road bans protect the safety and integrity of our roads.
 When the ground thaws, roads are more vulnerable to damage from heavy vehicles.
-To prevent this, vehicles are required to reduce their axle weight to 75 per cent on most gravel roads and 50% for most oiled roads.
+To prevent this, vehicles are required to reduce their axle weight to 75% on most gravel roads and 50% for most oiled roads.

 Road Weight Restrictions

 The roads that have weight restrictions in rural Beaver County cannot withstand heavy or sustained loads and must be protected.
-Rural roads that allow loads at 100% axle weight during summer, fall and winter change to 75% during Spring Road Bans.
+Rural roads that allow loads at 100% axle weight during the summer, fall, and winter seasons change to 75% during Spring Road Bans.